fabric8io/fabric8/examples/cbr/README.md

 In studying this example you will learn:

 * how to define a Camel route using the Blueprint XML syntax
-* how to build and deploy a Fuse Application Bundle (FAB) in Fuse ESB
+* how to build and deploy a Fuse Application Bundle (FAB) in JBoss Fuse
 * how to use the CBR enterprise integration pattern

 ## Prerequisites